trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     ``url2.gov:/git/ExtraRepo1`` since the last time this sync process was run.
 This avoids getting confusing and annoying emails like ``"PUSH FAILED"``.
-The reason this option is not generally needed for local developer usage of the checkin-test.py script is that in general a developer will not run the ``checkin-test.py`` script with ``--push`` unless they have made local changes; it just does not make any sense at all to do that and if they do by accident, they should get an error email.
+The reason this option is not generally needed for local developer usage of the ``checkin-test.py`` script is that in general a developer will not run the ``checkin-test.py`` script with ``--push`` unless they have made local changes; it just does not make any sense at all to do that and if they do by accident, they should get an error email.
-    However, for an automated CI sync process, there is no easy way to know a priori if changes needs to be synced so the script supports this option to deal with that case gracefully.
+    However, for an automated ACI sync process, there is no easy way to know a priori if changes need to be synced so the script supports this option to deal with that case gracefully.

   ``--send-email-to=base-proj-integrators@url4.gov``